tibs/markup-history/markup-history-extended-notes.rst

 * Pictures/diagrams/graphs
 * Bibliographies and indices
 * All sorts of other things

-Basically, I'm ignoring anything that isn't just a text document.

 Further, there are many more markup formats than I discuss here (for instance, and perhaps unsurprisingly, people have been inventing "easier" ways to write